-Figure 10 shows a quantitative comparison of the temporal evolution of blocking characteristics (LH contribution, mean diabatic heating along all blocking trajectories, intensity and spatial extent) obtained from the CNTRL (solid lines) and NOLH (dashed lines) as a function of simulation lead time.
-Note that the individual curves start as soon as a block is identified with the PV-anomaly index (see section 2) in the corresponding simulation.
-Characteristics based on 3-day backward trajectories (LH contribution and diabatic heating) can only be obtained after at least 3 days of model integration time.
+Figure 10 shows a quantitative comparison of the temporal evolution of blocking characteristics (LH contribution, mean diabatic heating along all blocking trajectories, intensity, and spatial extent) obtained from the CNTRL (solid lines) and NOLH (dashed lines) as a function of simulation lead time.
+Note that the individual curves start as soon as a block is identified with the PV-anomaly index (see Sect.
+2) in the corresponding simulation.
+Characteristics based on 3 d backward trajectories (LH contribution and diabatic heating) can only be obtained after at least 3 d of model integration time.

-The episodic nature of LH contribution and diabatic heating (Fig. 10a,b) during the blocking life cycle in the different CNTRL simulations (solid lines) is associated with the passage of synoptic cyclones and the associated cross-isentropic transport of low-PV air in WCBs.
+The episodic nature of LH contribution and diabatic heating (Fig. 10a and b) during the blocking life cycle in the different CNTRL simulations (solid lines) is associated with the passage of synoptic cyclones and the associated crossisentropic transport of low-PV air in WCBs.
 LH bursts (local maxima of LH contribution and diabatic heating) typically indicate the time of strongest interaction between the block and the approaching upstream cyclones (see also Steinfeld and Pfahl, 2019).
 The periods between such LH bursts are dominated by a median cooling of -3 to -4 K and predominantly quasi-horizontal transport of near-tropopause air masses (see again quasi-adiabatic trajectories in Fig. 5).
-The relative importance of LH varies strongly during the lifetime of the CNTRL blocks and from system to system, but is generally largest during onset (LH contribution of around 60%) and then declines to the lowest value when the blocks decay, consistent with the climatological analysis in Steinfeld and Pfahl (2019).
-In contrast to the cases with multiple LH bursts (Thor onset and Cold spell) or with a prolonged strong LH contribution from one slowly moving upstream cyclone (Canada), cases Thor maintenance (blue solid line) and Russia (violet solid line) experience strong diabatic heating only during the early phase in CNTRL, and after day 5 mostly quasi-adiabatic advection of low PV, i.e. cooling along upper-level air masses, dominates the evolution of the blocks.
+The relative importance of LH varies strongly during the lifetime of the CNTRL blocks and from system to system but is generally largest during onset (LH contribution of around 60 %) and then declines to the lowest value when the blocks decay, consistent with the climatological analysis in Steinfeld and Pfahl (2019).
+In contrast to the cases with multiple